nagarajanchinnasamy/simpledimple/README.md

 ### simpledimple.js ###

 Aim of [simpledimple.js](http://nagarajanchinnasamy.com/simpledimple) is to further simplify use of powerful visualization library [dimple](http://dimplejs.org/).
+It separates the configuration of parameters of a chart from JavaScript code thus opening the possibilities of interactive tools based designing, external storage and exchange of charts.

 Simpledimple.js is a wrapper around dimple's API.
-This wrapper accepts properties of a chart (E.g., parameters of axis, series etc.) as a JavaScript object.
-These properties can be externally stored and exchanged.
-Interactive chart designing tools can be used to generate these properties.

-To draw a chart, create a `simpledimple.chart` object and invoke `draw()` function of that chart object:
+This wrapper accepts configuration of a chart (E.g., parameters of axis, series etc.) as a JavaScript object.
+To draw a chart, you need to create a `simpledimple.chart` object and invoke `draw()` function of that chart object passing the chart configuration:

     var chartConfig = {
         width: 590,